 ORCID number: Breno Bittencourt de Brito (0000-0002-1831- 7909); Filipe Antônio França da Silva (0000-0002-0550-1109); Aline Silva Soares (0000-0003-1647-4035); Vinícius Afonso Pereira (0000-0001-6387-490X); Maria Luísa Cordeiro Santos (0000-0001-7078-9789); Mariana Miranda Sampaio (0000-0002-8531-963X); Pedro Henrique Moreira Neves (0000-0001-7410-277X); Fabrício Freire de Melo (0000-0002-5680-2753).

-Author contributions: All authors equally contributed to this paper with conception and design of the study, literature review and analysis, drafting and critical revision and editing, and final approval of the final version; all authors agree to be accountable for all aspects of the work in ensuring that questions that related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+Author contributions: All authors equally contributed to this paper with conception and design of the study, literature review and analysis, drafting and critical revision and editing, and final approval of the final version; All authors agree to be accountable for all aspects of the work in ensuring that questions that related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

+Supported by no dedicated source of funding

-Conflict-of-interest statement: No potential conflicts of interest.
-No financial support.
+Conflict-of-interest statement: All authors declare no potential conflicts of interest.

-Open-Access: This article is an open-access article which was selected by an in-house editor and fully peer-reviewed by external reviewers.
+Open-access: This article is an open-access article that was selected by an in-house editor and fully peer-reviewed by external reviewers.
 It is distributed in accordance with the Creative Commons Attribution Non Commercial (CC BY-NC 4.0) license, which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is non-commercial.
 See: http://creativecommons.org/licenses/by-nc/4.0/

 Manuscript source: Invited manuscript